almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-18/README.md

 counters[key] = counter + 1
 ```

-This patter in so common that there is a `get` method to access a key or return default parameter if key is missing:
+* This pattern in so common that there is a `get` method to access a key or return default parameter if a key is missing:
 ```python
 count = counters.get(key, 0)
 counters[key] = count + 1